biboyd/UQ-mesa/README.md

 ## DEPENDENCIES:
 * need to install the NuGridPy python package from [here](https://github.com/NuGrid/NuGridPy)
 * Need to install R to run the regression.
 On ubuntu that is `apt install r-base-core` will do.
+* Used plotly in some plottings. `pip install plotly`

 ## RUNNING: